shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Luck Warping

 At level 5, outcomes are randomly changed in unexpected ways.
-Whenever a d20 is rolled, if it is rolled by you or an effect or creature that is touched by your chaos, its value is warped.
+Whenever a d20 is rolled, and you have chaos points, if it is rolled by you or an effect or creature that is touched by your chaos, its value is warped.
 If the result is odd, you add your chaos points to it.
 If the result is even, you subtract your chaos points from it.
 The result may go above 20 or below 0.

 ### Origin Shifting